gofaniyi/twitter-tweets-listener/README.md

 * Based on number of followers; Between 1,000 - 50,000

 The bot is suppose to maintain a session and continously listen to the predefined hashtag

+## Development language
+* Python 3.6

+## Getting Started
+1. Create a Twitter account https://twitter.com/signup
+2. Go to apps.twitter.com and click on 'Create New App ' button.
+3. Fill out the details of the form correctly.
+4. Then click on the ‘Create your Twitter application’ button.
+5. Replace the consumer key, consumer secret, access token and access token secret values with the ones you generate.

 ## How to complete the task